 Estate Planning for Small Business Owners in 4 Easy Steps

 The process of estate planning for small business owners is long, detailed, and with many hiccups.
-Work with a lawyer or a specialist to draft a traditional estate planning that focuses on your needs as a small business owner.
-As you start this process, you’ll likely go through these basic steps of estate planning.
+Work with a lawyer or a specialist to draft a traditional estate plan that focuses on your needs as a small business owner.
+As you start this process, you’ll likely go through these four basic steps of estate planning.

 1. Start with the basics.

 ● A will that states your wishes about your business, property, and estate should be divided upon your death.

 ● A power of attorney appoints a legal advisor, business partner, or family member to manage your finances and undertake any business transactions in the event you’re incapacitated.